silnrsi/FDBP/en-US/Glyph_Encoding_below_0020.md

 DEF_GLYPH "space" ID 3 UNICODE 32 TYPE BASE END_GLYPH
 DEF_GLYPH "tab" ID 4 UNICODE 9 END_GLYPH
 ```

-These can be cleaned up within VOLT by using the Glyph Editor or by exporting the project to a text file, editing, and re-importing the project.
+These can be cleaned up within VOLT by using the Glyph Editor or by exporting the project to a text file, editing to remove the `UNICODE nn` reference, and re-importing the project.

 [OTSpec]: https://www.microsoft.com/typography/otspec/os2.htm#fci